IQSS/dss-workshops-archived/Python/PythonWebScrape/PythonWebScrape.md

 [IQSS Introduction to Python](https://dss.iq.harvard.edu/workshop-materials#widget-0).

-Note also that this workshop will not teach you everything you need to know in order to retrieve any data whatsoever from any webs service whatsoever.
-This workshop will give you just enough to get started.
+Note also that this workshop will not teach you everything you need to know in order to retrieve data from any web service you might wish to scrape.
+You can expect to learn just enough to be dangerous.

 ## Preliminary questions

 ### What is web scraping?
-Web scraping the activity of automating retrieval of information from a web service designed for human interaction.
+Web scraping is the activity of automating retrieval of information from a web service designed for human interaction.

 ### Is web scraping legal?
 Is it ethical?
 It depends.
 If you have legal questions seek legal counsel.
 You can